cosmicjs/nodejs-website-boilerplate/README.md

 ![Import Bucket](https://cosmicjs.com/uploads/4edef890-52e6-11e6-9a1c-233e4e7aa20d-ZadK2PbDDR.gif "Import Bucket")

-###Run in production
+Then run:
 ```
 COSMIC_BUCKET=your-bucket-slug npm start
 ```
 Go to [http://localhost:3000](http://localhost:3000).
-####Contact email
-Because Node.js doesn't have a mail server, the contact form uses an SMTPS string to connect to your mail server of choice.
-To do this, add an `SMTPS_STRING` to your ENV vars in your Cosmic JS bucket.
-This is located in Your Bucket > Settings > Deploy Website.
-An example string looks like: `smtps://yourname%40gmail.com:yourpass@smtp.gmail.com`.
 ###Run in development
 Create a `config/development.js` file and match it to `config/production.js` with your values.
 ```
 npm run development
 ```
 Go to [http://localhost:5000](http://localhost:5000).
+###Config
+####Contact email
+Because Node.js doesn't have a mail server, the contact form uses an SMTPS string to connect to your mail server of choice.
+To do this, add an `SMTPS_STRING` to your ENV vars in your Cosmic JS bucket.
+This is located in Your Bucket > Settings > Deploy Website.
+An example string looks like: `smtps://yourname%40gmail.com:yourpass@smtp.gmail.com`.